shresthashreejan/SFHelper/README.md

 ## Contributing

-If you encounter any issues or have suggestions for improvement, feel free to contribute to the project by submitting bug reports or pull requests on the GitHub repository ([SF Helper GitHub Repository](https://github.com/shresthashreejan/SFHelper)).
+If you encounter any issues or have suggestions for improvement, feel free to contribute to the project by submitting bug reports or pull requests on the ([GitHub Repository](https://github.com/shresthashreejan/SFHelper)).

 ---